Labor Day Deals: Up to 30% Off Now thru Sept. 3—Shop Now

 Grover Jackson's guitar designs became iconic in the hands of Sunset Strip shredders, and Jackson, under the umbrella of Fender, is continuing to turn out some serious shred-worthy axes.
 If you want to ride the lightning but are on a budget, you can't beat the Jackson Dinky JS22, which features a super fast, 12"–16" compound-radius fingerboard and high-output Jackson humbuckers.
 Or, step up to the Jackson American Series Virtuoso, which features an incredibly comfortable sculpted neck heel, a slender laminated 5-piece, lightning-fast neck with graphite reinforcement and rolled fingerboard edges, hot-rodded Seymour Duncan humbuckers and a double-locking Floyd Rose vibrato (Read how the Jackson brand was reenergized in this interview with Fender's Jon Romanowski.)

-While covering far more than Superstrat models, you can get additional information about Charvel, EVH and Jackson in our buyer's guide to The Best Metal Guitars of 2024.
+You can get additional information about Charvel, EVH and Jackson's offerings in our guide to The Best Metal Guitars.

 Fender Acoustasonic Stratocaster